We will be uploading new and exciting learning activities for you to try at home! Please check the site every Monday and Thursday for updates!

 Welcome to Reception's Learning at Home page!

 We hope you are all safe and well and looking after each other.

 On this page you will find ideas of how you can support your child at home.
 We have included our time table for those of you wanting some structure to your day but remember that this is what happens in a classroom at school, with teachers,support staff and peers.
 We do not expect you to replicate this at home!
 We are all living in different situations at home and only you know what suits you and your family best.

 Please remember, this is guidance only.
 You know what your child is capable of and how much they need to feel stimulated each day!

-If you would like to contact Miss Palmer or myself we have access to this shared school email email@example.com
+If you would like to contact us or have photos that you would like to share on our page please email email@example.com

 Take care of yourselves and each other.

 What great learning Turtles!